CSCD488-Winter2024/project-description-user-stories-and-glossary-construction-camera/installation.md

  - This will also need setup on the RPI side, but we will explain that below.

 ## Raspberry PI Installations:
+ - Install Raspberry OS on the RPI
+ - Install these packages with these commands: